AndreasMy/eksamen-webutvikling-23/README.md

 ### 3.3.
 Database interaction

-Database interactions are handled using SQL queries.
+Database interactions are handled using SQL queries, providing a robust and efficient way to perform CRUD operations.

 | Operation     | Description                       | Implementation Details               |
 | ------------- | --------------------------------- | ------------------------------------ |